 * Shareholder proposal would ban contributions, company PAC

-* Starbucks made no contributions, but reserves right to do
+* Starbucks made no contributions, but reserves right to do so

-* Contributions can "look like bribery," says governance
+* Contributions can “look like bribery,” says governance expert

 By Lisa Baertlein and Ronald Grover

 LOS ANGELES, March 14 (Reuters) - Starbucks Chief Executive Howard Schultz jumped into the political arena two years ago, organizing a hundred of his fellow CEOs in a pledge to forswear campaign contributions till Washington came up with a plan to fix the nation’s debt.